-Passive income does not include: • Any income that belongs in one of the other separate categories described below, separate category under the look-through rules.
-See Look-Through Rules on page 2.
+Passive income does not include:

+• Any income that belongs in one of the other separate categories described below.

 - Any export financing interest unless it is also related person factoring income (see section 904(d)(2)(G) and Regulations section 1.904-4(h)(3)), - Any high-taxed income (see General Limitation Income on page 2), or - Any active rents or royalties.
 See Regulations section 1.904-4(b)(2) for definitions and exceptions.